Arizona State University Polytechnic campus: Graduate College

 The Graduate College administers graduate programs on all four ASU campuses.

 Honors College

 The Barrett Honors College provides academically-intensive programs and courses for undergraduate students meeting select criteria.
 Barrett's programs are offered to students across all four ASU campuses.

 University College

 The University College offers general-studies programs and exploratory programs for undergraduate students who have not declared a formal major.

 The Polytechnic School

 The College of Technology and Innovation (CTI) was an academic unit at the Polytechnic campus.
 It was the sole academic unit at the campus after 2009.
 In 2014, the university announced that CTI would merge with the Ira A. Fulton Schools of Engineering, becoming the Polytechnic School within that academic unit.

-The Polytechnic School was founded in 2013 after the dismantling of CTI, and offers 11 undergraduate degrees and 10 graduate degrees, including degrees in ASU's aviation program and algae labs offering degrees in environmental and resource management.
-The director of the Polytechnic School is Dr. Ann McKenna.
+The Polytechnic School was founded in 2013 after the dismantling of CTI, and offers 11 undergraduate degrees and 10 graduate degrees, including degrees in ASU's aviation program.
+The director of the Polytechnic School is Kurt Paterson.